Regulate (song): Background

+The final version of "Regulate" was initially shopped around before being added to the Above the Rim soundtrack.
+A&R Mike Lynn, a long time associate of Dr. Dre, was shown a cassette of the track in Warren's 1985 Buick Regal.
+Lynn and played it for Dre, and the cassette eventually reached Jimmy Iovine, who pushed for "Regulate" as the single.
+Despite a label dispute—Nate was signed to Death Row Records and Warren to Def Jam—clearance was granted to Suge Knight and Death Row and the single was released.
+Lyor Cohen and Def Jam eventually re-released the single.

+During the music video shoot, Warren missed most of it due to an incident where he drove off from a gas station with the gas pump hose still attached.
+He was pulled over by police leading to an arrest for outstanding warrants.
+He was then released from jail the same evening.

 Synopsis

 Warren G is driving alone through Eastside, Long Beach, California at night, looking for women.
 He finds a group of men playing dice and tries to join them, but they pull out their guns and rob him instead.
 Thinking he's about to die, Warren G sings out, "if I had wings I would fly"; one critic describes this moment as "the hook" of the song.
 Meanwhile, Nate Dogg is looking for Warren G. He passes a car full of women, who are so fixated on him that they crash their car.
 He finds Warren G and shoots at the robbers, dispersing them.
 The two friends then return to the women and ride away with them, with the intent of taking them to the "Eastside motel".
 In the third verse, Warren and Nate explain their G-funk musical style; the song "constructs itself as inaugurating a new era".